-The Clifton is an undeniable choice for overnight stays and fine dining in picturesque Charlottesville, Virginia.
+The Clifton Inn is an undeniable choice for overnight stays and fine dining in picturesque Charlottesville, Virginia.
 With arguably the richest history of any other local lodge, the Clifton sits near the gateway to Shenandoah National Park.
-What’s more, it’s associated with the city’s most famous former resident – Thomas Jefferson.
+Moreover, it’s associated with the city’s most famous former resident – Thomas Jefferson.
 Coupled with a stunning backdrop of the mighty Blue Ridge Mountains, the Clifton is also gaining broader attention.
-This is due to its Michelin-worthy cuisine and a refreshing new change to this 18th century property.
-Whether it’s for a getaway or intimate spring wedding, learn why the Clifton is a top choice in Charlottesville.
+This is due to its Michelin-worthy cuisine and a refreshing new change to this 18th-century property.
+Learn why Clifton is a top choice for a getaway or an intimate spring wedding in Charlottesville.

 The Clifton Inn